luoyantao99/Multicore-Project-OpenMP-vs-MPI/README.md

-# Comparing Parallel Programming Languages: OpenMP vs MPI
+# Comparing OpenMP and MPI

 Parallel computing has become an essential technique to achieve high-performance computing for large-scale scientific and engineering applications.
 Two popular parallel models are OpenMP, which stands for Open Multi-Processing, and MPI, which stands for Message Passing Interface.
 These models can help programmers divide a task into smaller pieces and utilize multi processors for better performance.
 Both models are widely used in modern high performance computing.